-- Stakeholder empowerment - Collaboration - Scrutiny and accountability - Better informed local council, CGP and other key stakeholders - A clear vision driven by place and upheld by a CGP - Improved decision making of local council and other key stakeholders - Increased trust and credibility of stakeholders in the CGP - Strengthened resilience of place - Improved coordination among local council and other key stakeholders as, for the most part, they are a one-sided affair that requires a governance partnership to scrutinise local government and signal what is and is not being done.
+- Stakeholder empowerment - Collaboration - Scrutiny and accountability - Better informed local council, CGP and other key stakeholders - A clear vision driven by place and upheld by a CGP - Improved decision making of local council and other key stakeholders - Increased trust and credibility of stakeholders in the CGP - Strengthened resilience of place - Improved coordination among local council and other key stakeholders

+The suggested activities are deemed feasible as, for the most part, they are a one-sided affair that requires a governance partnership to scrutinise local government and signal what is and is not being done.
 These activities are practical and controllable; however, the challenging part of these activities is ensuring that action consequentially emerges from local council.